-With the holidays swiftly approaching, it’s time to think about a vegan main course that’s worthy of celebration.
-This recipe is absolutely delicious, has a nice presentation, and delightful contrasting textures.
+This recipe for vegan stuffed acorn squash with wild rice, apples and walnuts is absolutely delicious, has a nice presentation, and possesses delightfully contrasting textures.
 It takes a bit of time to roast the squash, but it’s easy to do with my step-by-step directions.
-And the filling is everything I love about U.S. holidays—wild rice, fruit, nuts, shallots.
+And the filling is everything I love about U.S. fall flavors or the holidays—wild rice, fruit, nuts, shallots.
 It’s very savory and rich in flavor.
-So, so good!

-Roasted Acorn Squash Stuffed with Wild Rice, Apples and Walnuts
+Stuffed Acorn Squash with Wild Rice, Apples and Walnuts

 2 acorn squash